Introduction: Budget Custom CE Rated Motorcycle Armor From D3O - Hip Armor

 Start cutting.
 Use the metal ruler as a guide and cut along it.
 Use as much force as you are willing to, in order to make the cut in a single pass, if possible.

 Also, make sure to use a new blade.
+The D3O isn't too easy to cut, though mostly due to its thickness.

 Step 5: Test Fit